backdrop-contrib/pace/README.md

-PACE for Drupal
+PACE for Backdrop
-Brings the magnificent PACE js (1) to your Drupal site.
+Brings the magnificent PACE js (1) to your Backdrop site.

 PACE is a page load progress bar.
 It provides a beatiful progress indicator for page load.
 Progress is detected automatically.